marczinkask/JSFighters/_posts/2017-08-16-personal-webpage.md

 categories: quest personal
 ---

 First of all, you definitely should create a personal website which you host on Github Pages.
 JSFighters' website also works in the very same way.
-You can put anything there, but I suggest you to create a professional page which shows the world how great you are. ;)
+You can put anything there, but I suggest you to create a professional page which shows the world how great you are. ;) You can also point your own domain name to the freely hosted ghpages site!

 Needed knowledge: